openshift/cluster-baremetal-operator/README.md

 This IP address should be within the provisioning subnet, and outside of the DHCP range.

 - ProvisioningInterface: This is the name of the network interface on the baremetal masters which will be used to provision new nodes.
-Note that all masters must have the same network interface name.
+Note that all masters must have the same network interface name (if one is provided).

 - ProvisioningNetwork: This specifies the way in which you want to have your provisioning network configured.